zjshi/gt-pro/README.md

 GT-Pro utilizes an exact matching algorithm to perform ultra-rapid and accurate genotyping of known SNPs from metagenomes.

 To genotype a microbiome, GT-Pro takes as input one or more shotgun metagenomics sequencing libraries in FASTQ format.
-It returns counts of reads exactly matching each allele of each SNP in a concise table-shaped format for its output, with one row for each bi-allelic SNP site that has exactly 8 fields: species, global position, contig, contig position, allele 1, allele 2 and coverage of allele 1 and coverage of allele 2.
+It returns counts of reads exactly matching each allele of each SNP in a concise table-shaped format for its output, with one row for each bi-allelic SNP site that has exactly 8 fields: species, global position, contig, contig position, allele 1, allele 2, coverage of allele 1 and coverage of allele 2.
 The k-mer exact match based genotyping algorithm is optimized for machine specificiations, and it can run on a personal computer.

+## How to cite

+If you find GT-Pro helpful, please consider citing our Biorxiv paper for now: Zhou Jason Shi, Boris Dimitrov, Chunyu Zhao, Stephen Nayfach, Katherine S. Pollard; "Ultra-rapid metagenotyping of the human gut microbiome"; bioRxiv 2020.06.12.149336; doi: https://doi.org/10.1101/2020.06.12.149336

 ## Step-by-step tutorial